kavinraja-developer/DATA-VISUALIZATION-USING-MATPLOT-LIBRARY/README.md

-# EXNO-5-DS-DATA VISUALIZATION USING MATPLOT LIBRARY
+# DATA VISUALIZATION USING MATPLOT LIBRARY

 # Aim:
   To Perform Data Visualization using matplot python library for the given datas.